 In 2020 the Faculty will be opening a new, fully integrated teaching facility, designed to enable teaching of nursing, midwifery, medical and pharmacy students.
 The facility will include treatment rooms, operating theatres and immersive simulation.
 Students will work in teams in simulated scenarios where they will learn to manage real-life situations.

 All applicants must normally have a minimum of 5 GCSEs at grade C to include English Language or an equivalent qualification acceptable to the University, Mathematics and a Science subject (ie Biology/Human Biology, Chemistry, Physics, Double Award Science or Single Award Science).
 GCSE Applied Science is not acceptable in lieu of GCSE Science.

-In addition to the GCSE requirements, or equivalent, all applicants must have a first degree in any subject with an award of 2.1 or above.
-Candidates with an award of 2.2 will be considered on a case by case basis.
+In addition to the GCSE requirements, or equivalent, all applicants must have an Honours degree in any subject with an award of 2.1 or above.
+Candidates with an Honours degree in any subject with an award of 2.2 will be considered on a case by case basis.

 Students who have a first degree in nursing and who are registered with the NMC will be eligible to apply for a field of practice in which they are currently not registered.

-Applicants who satisfy the academic requirements or will be able to do so by 31 August 2020 are shortlisted for interview.
+Applicants who satisfy the academic requirements, or will be able to do so by 31 August 2021, will be shortlisted for interview.
 They must also submit a portfolio of evidence as part of their application, which should include evidence of 650 hrs of verified direct care, and personal statements that reflect the skills, knowledge and attributes for nurses based on the NMC Code.
 Interviews will normally take place in early summer and will evaluate the candidate's experience of healthcare, or other relevant direct care employment, paid or voluntary, as well as the skills, knowledge and attitudes expected of graduates.